w3f/w3f-education/docs/Rust/section2/variables-mutability.md

 ## What is happening here?

-Three primary concepts are being put to use here - namely, **immutability** and **shadowing**.
-Initially, we declare two variables - `name` and `age`.  `age` is mutable, as age is expected to change, however, a name is meant to be immutable.
+Three primary concepts are used here - **immutability** and **shadowing**.
+Initially, we declare two variables - `name` and `age`.  `age` is mutable, as age is expected to change.
+However, a name is meant to be immutable.
 However, `age` is set to a type that we can't add to easily.

 This is where shadowing comes into play.
 Using shadowing, redefine `age` to be a number of type `u32` instead.
 This allows us to add to the age easily.